 We’ve compiled a list of questions and answers to help provide more information on the topic we discussed.
 If you have any more questions, please don’t hesitate to contact us.
 We’d be happy to help!

 iPhones and Android phones are not much different in regards to their safety for children. iPhones have stricter privacy policies, not allowing apps to share user data with a third-party device.
-However, this feature doesn’t make iPhones particularly safer than Android phones because you can restrict each app’s access and permission individually in Android settings.
+However, this feature doesn’t make iPhones a safer phone option for kids because you can restrict each app’s access and permission individually in Android settings.

 Should I buy an expensive phone for my child?

 A safe phone for teens isn’t necessarily an expensive one.
 Labeling a phone expensive or cheap is a relative issue.
 It depends on your income and where you live.
-Generally speaking, it is wiser not to buy an exceptionally expensive phone for your child since it can cause envy among their peers.
+Generally speaking, it is wiser not to buy an exceptionally expensive starter phone for your kid since it can cause envy among their peers.
 Also, children are prone to losing their belongings and are easy targets for thieves.
 Since most middle-range phones have the basic specs to satisfy your child’s needs, we suggest not buying a device you would regret a lot if your child lost it.

 Yes, there are phones specially designed for children.
-They usually have a simplified user interface, limited access to the internet and some apps, default parental control settings, and preinstalled kids’ apps.
+These kid-friendly cell phones usually have a simplified user interface, limited access to the internet and some apps, default parental control settings, and preinstalled kids’ apps.
 Due to their basic hardware, they’re usually cheaper than top-notch phones.
 There are also some phones for kids without internet that you can opt for.
 These are usually good cell phones for 10-year-olds and younger children.